 AMARI

-Amari is much more than the resident Italian restaurant at UnCommons in the southwest valley.
+Amari is much more than the resident Italian restaurant at UnCommons in the Southwest Valley.
 The focaccia bread and pizzas are made with the same exquisite dough, using a 25-year-old ancient grain starter that produces complexity in taste and texture.
-The menu features updated Italian classics, including a shrimp scampi reimagined as a pasta dish and a deconstructed chicken cacciatore.
-It all pairs well with wine, cocktails or the restaurant’s exceptional amaro selection.
+The menu features updated pasta classics, including a shrimp scampi appetizer reimagined with sea urchin butter, and Bolognese sauce topped with nutmeg ricotta.
+It all pairs well with wine, cocktails and the restaurant’s exceptional amaro selection.
 UnCommons, 6825 Tom Rodriguez St., Las Vegas. amarilv.com. $$

 ANIMA BY EDO

 Anima is the second restaurant by the team behind the award-winning Spanish restaurant EDO, which includes repeat James Beard Award nominee Chef Oscar Amador.
 While a few dishes cross over between restaurants, Anima has a distinct menu with stronger Italian and Mediterranean influences.
 Prices are a solid value for food of this caliber.
-Like EDO, Anima offers unbeatable tasting menus.
-The kitchen team is gracious about working around any allergies or preferences.
+Like EDO, Anima offers tasting menus, and the kitchen team is gracious about working around any allergies or preferences.
 The Gramercy, 9205 W. Russell Road; 702.202.4291; animabyedo.com. $$$

 BASILICO